AravindhPrabu2005/botAI/README.md

   • Responsive design for various screen sizes

-⦿ Usage:

-  • Chat Interface

-  Type a prompt in the input field at the bottom of the screen and press Enter or click the send button.
-  Click on any of the suggestion cards to quickly input a predefined prompt.
-  The chat interface will show the user's message and generate a response using the API.
-  • Theme Switching

-  Toggle between dark and light mode by clicking the light/dark mode button in the typing area.
-  • Local Storage

-  The chat history is saved in local storage and will be restored on page reload.
-  To clear the chat history, click the delete button in the typing area and confirm the action.
-  Project Structure:

-  • Icons/: Contains the favicon for the project.

-  • images/: Contains images used in the chat interface.

-  • script.js: Contains the JavaScript code for the project.

-  • style.css: Contains the CSS code for the project.

-  • index.html: The main HTML file for the project.

 ⦿ API Configuration:

   The project uses the Google Generative Language API to generate chat responses.
 To set up the API: